hmito/esj73web/venue_en.md

 The Tozai Subway Line is convenient for access from the Nijo and Yamashina areas.
 You can transfer from the JR Line at Yamashina Station.

 - Take the Tozai Subway Line and get off at "Higashiyama Station."
+    - From the Yamashina area, take the train bound for "Uzumasa Tenjingawa."
+    - From the Nijo or Karasuma area, take the train bound for "Rokujizo" or "Biwako-Hamaotsu."
 - Exit from Exit 2, walk 80 meters to the left to the northbound "Higashiyama Sanjo" bus stop, located diagonally across the "Higashiyama Sanjo" intersection.
 - Use one of the following buses, each operating approximately every 10 minutes:
     - City Bus Route 201 bound for "Hyakumanben/Senbon Imadegawa": Get off at "Kyodai Seimon-mae," then walk about 5 minutes.